aliceauko/SportKenya/README.md

 * JS - Javascript

 ## Known_Bugs
-There are no known bags
+There is a bug of linking  user pages

 ## Licence
 MIT License